simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 -----------------             -----------------  -- TLS --  -----------------             -----------------
 ```

-Alternatively, `server` command may trigger connection to the relay and request it's public DH key that would be signed with the certificate which fingerprint is already included in the address, and server_id response would contain this key.
-This would allow relays rotating the keys used to encrypt traffic, providing the forward secrecy.

-When proxy connects to SMP relay it would indicate that in the handshake and the SMP relay would expect the same `forward` command and reply with `response`.
+When proxy connects to SMP relay it would indicate in the handshake that it will use proxy protocol and the SMP relay would expect the same `forward` commands and reply with `response`s.

 Below syntax aims to fit in 16kb block using spare capacity in SMP protocol.